IsaacInsoll/PICR/docs/development.md

 | public   | *Compiled* React front end and any other static assets |

 ## Building

-`cd frontend && npm run gql && npm run build` to ensure front end is built `cd .. && npm run build` to build backend
+`cd frontend && npm run gql && npm run build` to ensure front end is built

+`cd .. && npm run build` to build backend

 `docker build . -t isaacinsoll/picr:latest` to create docker image (optionally add a second tag (another ` -t` if you want a build number tag as well))

 ### Releasing to github
+Simply `deploy` command, or if you aren't running funky:

+Do the 'Building' section above then:
 ```shell
 docker build . -t ghcr.io/isaacinsoll/picr:latest
 docker push ghcr.io/isaacinsoll/picr:latest